nicholaswmin/multi-leven/README.md

 workers.
 Each chunk is loaded in it's own worker.

-When you `.runSearch(arg)`, it simply fires *simultaneous* requests to search for the passed name in each workers.
+When you `.runSearch(arg)`, it simply fires *simultaneous* requests to search for the passed name in each worker.

 The workers are not terminated when the search completes.
 They stay up with their own chunk of the input array waiting for the next search.